JakeCooper/Tassel/README.md

 # Tassel 🎓

 Tassel is a lightweight CSS-In-JS library inspired by cssmodules.
 Write styles, get unique classes which describe your components.
-All with zero dependencies.
+All with zero dependencies, zero configuration, and < 1KB GZIPPED.

 ### Write This